srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 **Note**: The properties associated with the ‘Assign Message’ policy could have been modified using the ‘Property Inspector’ panel that’s presented in the ‘Develop’ tab on the right.
 Any changes made in the ‘Code’ panel are reflected in the ‘Property Inspector’ panel and vice-versa.
 We will use the ‘Property Inspector’ panel to set properties for some of the policies as the lesson progresses.

-1)  **Using the Service Callout Policy to invoke the Google GeoCoding API**
+#### Using the Service Callout Policy to invoke the Google GeoCoding API

-    a.
-From the ‘New Policy’ drop-down, select the ‘Service Callout’ policy and add it with the following properties:
+    1. From the ‘New Policy’ drop-down, select the ‘Service Callout’ policy and add it with the following properties:
         -   Policy Display Name: **Call Geo Coding API**
         -   Policy Name: **Call-Geo-Coding-API**
         -   Attach Policy: **Checked**
         -   Flow: **Flow Get Hotels, Proxy Endpoint default**
         -   Segment: **Request**

-    b.
-For the ‘Call Geo Coding API’ policy, change the values of the following properties in the ‘Property Inspector’:
+    2. For the ‘Call Geo Coding API’ policy, change the values of the following properties in the ‘Property Inspector’:
         -   Request variable: **GeoCodingRequest**
         -   Response: **GeoCodingResponse**
         -   URL: **http://maps.googleapis.com/maps/api/geocode/json**

 *(You can find the policy xml* [**here**](./CallGeoCodingAPI.xml)*.
 Click the “Raw” button and copy/paste into your policy editor).*